-We advise you not to drive for at least 4 to 6 weeks after your operation.
+We advise you not to drive for at least 2 weeks after your operation.
 However, this will depend on the extent of your surgery and your individual recovery.
 You will be able to discuss it further with your doctor at your follow-up appointment.

-We advise you to contact your car insurers for advice on driving following major abdominal surgery.
+We advise you to contact your car insurers for advice on driving following laparascopic surgery.